 The default client mentioned in Option 1 can also be copied to create a new custom version of a Mindbreeze Web Application.
 The most common alteration is to add a reference to a custom CSS file which modifies the look and feel of the search results without changing the underlying data or DOM structure.
 This modification is easy and low risk.
 It also very easy to isolate issues related to such a change, as you can always attempt to reproduce an issue using the default client without your custom CSS.

 Flexibility: High | Development Effort: Moderate to High

 For customers seeking a more customized integration, the Mindbreeze REST API allows search results to be returned as JSON, giving you full control over their presentation.
 Custom search pages also allow for dynamic alterations to the query, constraints, or other parameters based on custom business logic.
 Filters, spelling suggestions, preview URLs, and other Mindbreeze features are all available in the JSON response, but it is up to the front-end developers to determine which features to render on the page, how to arrange them, and what styling to use.
 This approach allows for the most control and tightest integration with the containing site, but it is also the most effort.
 That said, just because custom search pages generally require the greatest effort is not to say selecting this option always will result in a lengthy deployment.
 In fact, one of our clients used the Mindbreeze API to power their custom search page and went from racking to go-live in 37 days.

 Mindbreeze offers an excellent combination of built-in features with tools for extending capabilities when necessary.
-If you have any questions about our experience with Mindbreeze or would like to know more, please contact us.
+If you have any questions about our experience with Mindbreeze or would like to know more about the different Mindbreeze Search Interfaces, please contact us.